A comprehensive dictionary about parameters.

 Definition:

-Number of points of a very fine linear mesh.
+Number of grid points for a very fine mesh.
 This mesh is for the poles.

 Type: